 - Storage ~ Photo boxes or albums for printed photos.
 Digital photos need electronic folders and a storage backup.

 Are you in need of help to get your photos under control?
 Fill in the inquiry form on the left sidebar and I will respond just as soon as possible.
-Or, check out the Association of Personal Photo Organizers.
+Or, check out the Photo Manager Association.